 Notably, there are two different kinds of solar panels, polycrystalline, and monocrystalline.
 Monocrystalline panels are more efficient, but they are also more expensive.

 6. Keep Water Out of Your RV

-After a long day of being outside you will want to lie down on your bed or couch and relax.
+After a long day of being outside, you will want to lie down on your bed or couch and relax.
 Unfortunately, if you have been doing this for a few days and dragging in water with you, this will quickly become a disgusting exercise.
-As water gets into your RV, mold will start to creep up the walls and find its way into cupboards.
+As the water gets into your RV, mold will start to creep up the walls and find its way into cupboards.

 One of the best ways to keep water out of your RV is to purchase vent covers.
-Vent covers will help keep heat in and they will provide proper ventilation for condensation and humidity build up.
+Vent covers will help keep heat in and they will provide proper ventilation for condensation and humidity build-up.

 Additionally, you can purchase a dehumidifier for your RV.
 This will help lower the humidity levels in your RV so that mold is not a risk for you.
 It will also keep the air fresh in your RV.